-My mission continues to be what it always has been: fighting for systemic change that puts working families first.
 We have so much work to do – income inequality is the worst it’s been since post World War II with no end in sight for the continued widening of the income gap.
 Our political system is dominated by enormous amounts of money coming from corporations and the wealthy elite.
 Healthcare access in many ways is even more inaccessible now than before the passage of the Affordable Care Act and we are still fighting the billion-dollar insurance industry to make healthcare a right, not a privilege.
 Small businesses and middle class taxpayers struggle under the burden of a tax system that works perfectly fine for the biggest corporations and the wealthiest of people, but is slowly squeezing the middle class and small businesses into non-existence.
-The jobs of the future require strong schools for our children and access to affordable debt-free college education.
+The jobs of the future require strong schools for our children and access to free college education.
 Active duty service members, veterans and their families who have sacrificed so much should be taken care of abroad and at home.
 And Social Security and Medicare should be expanded – Period.
 The struggle for women’s health, reproductive justice and economic empowerment feels never ending.
 And the continued systemic racism, bias and abuse against people of color is a stain on what this country stands for.
-Finally, with an inhumane and completely broken immigration system that makes criminals of families and dampens our economic growth potential, it’s obvious that this country is in need of radical change.
+With an inhumane and completely broken immigration system that makes criminals of families and dampens our economic growth potential, it’s obvious that this country is in need of radical change.
 We’ve reached the tipping point for our economy, our environment and our future.

 Having gone through so many personal challenges and in learning from my Dad that there is nothing in life that can’t be overcome, I know that the only thing that can be done is to continue the fight until we finally level the playing field for our children, families, and workers.
 The struggle must continue until everyone who desires has the opportunity to achieve their version of the American Dream, no matter who they are, what family they come from, or what zip code they grow up in.